grafana/scribe/demo/README.md

 ## [`./state`](./sub)

-This program creates a very simple pipeline which demostrates setting and getting all different kinds of arguments from the state, including files, directories, strings, integers, and floating points.
+This program creates a very simple pipeline which demonstrates setting and getting all different kinds of arguments from the state, including files, directories, strings, integers, and floating points.

 ### Features